Akhil Bharatiya Akhara Parishad: Organisation

 The Akhil Bharatiya Akhara Parishad is based on the system of akharas in Hindu society.
-An akhara literally means a wrestling ring in Hindi, but also stands for a place of debate.
+An akhara literally means a wrestling ring in Sanskrit, but also stands for a place of debate.
 There are 14 such organisations based on the form of Hinduism and Hindu philosophy they adhere to.
-Most Akharas are Vaishnavas (devotees of Vishnu) and Shaivas (devotees of Shiva).
+Most akharas are Vaishnavas (devotees of Vishnu) and Shaivas (devotees of Shiva).

 History

 The system of akharas may date as far back as early 8th century, when Adi Shankaracharya is believed to have established seven akharas (possibly 10 as they are also known as Dasnaami): Mahanirvani, Niranjani, Juna, Atal, Avahan, Agni and Anand Akhara.
-The earliest recorded founding of an akhara was that of the Abhana in 547 CE.
+The earliest recorded founding of an akhara was that of the Avahan in 547 CE.
 During periods of Muslim rule in India and later British rule, the akharas congregated and organised together, especially during the Kumbha Mela to work for the preservation of Hindu religion and culture.
 In 1565, Madhusudana Sarasvati started preparing akharas as an armed military force to resist invasions and protect Hindus.

 Politics

 While the ABAP does not participate in electoral politics, it has a position of great importance in Hindu society as a leading Hindu leadership organisation.
 At times, it has cooperated with the Vishva Hindu Parishad (VHP), a Hindu religious organisation more openly involved in politics and part of the Sangh Parivar of Hindu nationalist organisations.
 However, the ABAP has also openly criticised the VHP for raising unnecessary controversies and refused to follow an agenda set by the VHP.

-The Akhil Bharatiya Akhara Parishad has encouraged and supported the movement for the construction of a Ram Janmabhumi Temple on the site where the now-demolished Babri Mosque stood in Ayodhya.
+The Akhil Bharatiya Akhara Parishad had encouraged and supported the movement for the construction of a Ram Janmabhumi Temple on the site where the now-demolished Babri Mosque stood in Ayodhya.
 The place is believed to be the site of birth of the Hindu deity Rama.
 In 1989, the Nirmohi Akhara filed litigation regarding the site, and in 2010 their claim was upheld by the Allahabad High Court, which gave the akhara control of one-third of the site.
 The ABAP welcomed the verdict, asserting that it would prevent further exploitation of the issue by political parties.

 They are known to sanction anyone who misused Hinduism.

 13 akharas

 As of January 2019 there were 13 recognised akharas, with Juna Akhara being the largest.
 Seven of these akharas were founded by Adi Shankaracharya.
-There are 3 types of akharas; Nirvani Ani Akhada, Digambar Ani Akhada and Nirmal Ani Akhada.
+There are 3 types of akharas; Nirvani Akhara, Digambar Akhara and Nirmal Akhara.

-Nirvani Ani Akhada
+7 Shaiva akharas

-It has the largest number of akhadas for the Sadhu Sants and the Naga Sadhus as well.
-There are seven Nirvani Ani Akhadas:
+It has the largest number of akharas for the Sadhus, Sants and the Naga Sadhus as well.
+There are seven Nirvani Akharas: